 Dr. Kenneth (Ken) Kroner was most recently Senior Managing Director at BlackRock, where he was the global head of the Multi-Asset Strategies Group and the global head of Scientific Active Equities.
 These teams were responsible for managing several hundred billions of dollars of publicly-traded assets.
 He also served as a member of BlackRock's Global Executive Committee and Global Operating Committee.

-He serves on the Board of Directors of Manulife Financial Corporation and Ambac Financial Group, Inc., as well as, the not-for-profit Music of the Baroque.
+He serves as Chair of the Risk Committee of the Board of Manulife Financial Corporation and as Chair of the Compensation Committee of Ambac Financial Group, Inc., as well as the not-for-profit Music of the Baroque.
 In addition, he is a member of the President’s Circle of the Chicago Council on Global Affairs, and The Pacific Council on International Policy.

 Mr. Prieur is a Chartered Financial Analyst and holds an MBA from the Richard Ivey School at Western University and a Bachelor of Arts from the Royal Military College of Canada.